 The Organization is an affiliate of Habitat for Humanity International, Inc. (HFHI).
 Although HFHI assists with information resources, training, publications, and flow through contributions, the Organization is primarily and directly responsible for its operations.
-The Organization tithed and paid membership fees for the year ended June 30, 2022 of \$7,800.
+The Organization tithed and paid membership fees for the year ended June 30, 2023 and 2022 of \$7,700 and \$7,800, respectively.

 The Organization partnered with South Carolina Association of Habitat for Humanity Affiliates (SCAHA) to share costs related to fundraising and other operating activities.
-The Organization paid \$1,500 during the year ended June 30, 2022.
+The Organization paid \$4,000 and \$1,500 during the years ended June 30, 2023 and 2022, respectively.

-Contributions from board members and employees for June 30, 2022 totaled \$43,800.
+Contributions from board members and employees for June 30, 2023 and 2022, totaled \$17,750 and \$43,800, respectively.